How to Document Gift Funds: FHA vs. Conventional Home Loan

 Millennials are in the prime of their life and starting to purchase their first homes.
 It’s no surprise they might some extra help with the potential of student loan debt lingering.

 Usually, the most expensive part of buying a home is the down payment, and if you want your child to move out of your basement, you might want to help get them started with a gift fund.

 Even if you aren’t a Millennial, we could all use a little financial assistance from time to time, couldn’t we?

 What is a gift fund?

 Just like the name implies, a gift fund is a gift of liquid monetary value that can be used for a specific purchase.

-Unlike a loan that has to be paid back, gift funds can be used toward large purchases like putting a down payment on a home, which can be a huge help if you’re struggling to come up with funds for a down payment that you’re comfortable making.
+Gift funds can be used towards a large down payment on a home.
+This can be a huge help if you’re struggling to come up with funds for a down payment that you’re comfortable making.

-In order for funds to be considered a gift, there must be no expected or implied repayment of funds to the donor by the borrower.
+For the funds to be considered a gift, there must be no expected or implied repayment to the donor by the borrower.

 Where do I receive a gift fund?

 In terms of receiving gift funds, lenders require you to follow one simple rule: all gift funds for a down payment must be from family members.